Reading Habits of Successful People

 The chapter titles seem, at first, a little manipulative: “Six ways to make people like you,” “12 ways to win people to your way of thinking.”
 But the reality of Carnegie’s teachings is that none will work if the intent is manipulation.
 The word “genuine” appears repeatedly throughout the book.
 Only with authenticity and honesty will Carnegie’s methods work consistently.

-How to Win Friends and Influence People is packed with anecdotes from historical leaders and lessons learned or taught by some of history’s greatest businessmen, making the read as interesting as it is enlightening.
-And the methods–calling a person by his or her name or looking at the situation from the other’s point of view–work in business and in personal life with family and friends.
+How to Win Friends and Influence People is packed with anecdotes from historical leaders and lessons learned or taught by some of history’s greatest businessmen.
+And the methods of calling a person by his or her name, or looking at the situation from the other’s point of view is timeless and works both in business and in personal life.

 Carnegie’s book is a classic.
 Though he credits many people for inspiring his ideas, his methods are the foundation for many of today’s personal-development and business-management books.